velesco/TruckersHubApiClient/README.md

 ## Introduction

-Please note: This is not an Official Client for Navio.
+Please note: This is not an Official Client for Truckershub.
-The Navio PHP Client grants users easier access to the Navio API.
-Allowing you to implement adding/removing drivers as well as retrieving drivers from the Navio System.
+The Truckershub PHP Client grants users easier access to the Truckershub API.
+Allowing you to implement adding/removing drivers as well as retrieving drivers from the Truckershub System.

 ## Requirements